dford-avb/dford-avb.github.io/devdocs-m1/_includes/cloud/composer-name.md

-This section discusses how to get a module's Composer name and its version from Magento Marketplace.
+This section discusses how to get a module's Composer name and its version from Openmage Marketplace.
 Alternatively, you can find the name and version of *any* module (whether or not you purchased it on Marketplace) in the module's `composer.json` file.
 Open `composer.json` in a text editor and write down the values of `"name"` and `"version"`.

-#### To get the module's Composer name from Magento Marketplace:
+#### To get the module's Composer name from Openmage Marketplace:

-1. Log in to [Magento Marketplace](https://marketplace.magento.com) with the username and password you used to purchase the component.
+1. Log in to [Openmage Marketplace](https://marketplace.openmage.com) with the username and password you used to purchase the component.
 2. In the upper right corner, click **&lt;your username>** > **My Account** as the following figure shows.

 	![Access your Marketplace account]({{ site.baseurl }}/common/images/cloud_marketplace-account.png){:width="650px"}